xtrm0/csd-blog/website/content/2021/collaborative-data-design/index.md

 ## Collections of CRDTs

-Our above definition of a unique set implicitly assumed that the data values `x` were immutable and serializable (capable of being sent over the network).
-However, we can also make a **unique set of CRDTs**, whose values are dynamically-created CRDTs.
+Our above definition of a Unique Set implicitly assumed that the data values `x` were immutable and serializable (capable of being sent over the network).
+However, we can also make a **Unique Set of CRDTs**, whose values are dynamically-created CRDTs.

 To add a new value CRDT, a user sends a unique new tag and any arguments needed to construct the value.
 Each recipient passes those arguments to a predefined factory method, then stores the returned CRDT in their copy of the set.
 When a value CRDT is deleted, it is forgotten and can no longer be used.